 Dark brown spots on leaves with a yellow border.
-Spots tend to be similar in size, and often exhibit a sticky ooze.
+Spots are similar in size and often exhibit a sticky ooze.

-Because bacteria are spread by water, dry environmental conditions help slow disease transmission, but may also cause spots to turn reddish brown.
+Because water spreads bacteria, dry environmental conditions help slow disease transmission but may also cause spots to turn reddish brown.

 For management, avoid low temperatures, overcrowding plants, and increase airflow to reduce humidity.
-Chemicals are not recommended to manage bacterial leaf spot.
+Chemicals are not recommended to manage bacterial leaf spots.

 Anthracnose (Colletoctrichum spp.)

-A fungal disease, symptoms start as chlorosis (yellowing) along leaf edges, which progresses to tan and eventually dark brown.
+A fungal disease, symptoms start as chlorosis (yellowing) along leaf edges, progressing to tan and eventually dark brown.

 These symptoms can spread inward and kill whole leaves.
 Cankers, or large lesions on stems, may appear as well.
-For management, avoid misting and wounding leaves as this increases the spread of the pathogen.
+For management, avoid misting and wounding leaves as this increases the pathogen’s spread.